Dolphin Square: Residents

-The proximity of Dolphin Square to the Palace of Westminster and the headquarters of the intelligence agencies MI5 (Thames House) and MI6 (Vauxhall Cross) has attracted many politicians, peers, civil servants and intelligence agency personnel as residents.

-Politicians who have lived in the development include Harold Wilson, David Steel, William Hague, Estelle Morris, Beverley Hughes, Michael Mates, John Langford-Holt and Iain Mills.
-(Mills died in his flat in the square's Duncan House.)
+Given its location near the Palace of Westminster and the headquarters of MI5 and MI6, Dolphin Square has historically housed many politicians, civil servants, and intelligence personnel.
+Notable political residents include Harold Wilson, David Steel, William Hague, Estelle Morris, Beverley Hughes, Michael Mates, John Langford-Holt, and Iain Mills (who died in Duncan House).

+At its peak, it housed more than 70 MPs and at least 10 Lords.

-Other notable residents have included comedians Ben Lyon and Bud Flanagan, actors Peter Finch and Thorley Walters, writer Radclyffe Hall, former Lord Chief Justice Lord Goddard, journalist Norman Cliff, tennis writer Bud Collins, Anne, Princess Royal, and Profumo affair topless showgirls Christine Keeler and Mandy Rice-Davies.
-Australian tennis player Rod Laver stayed at Dolphin Square for the 1969 Wimbledon championships during his Grand Slam season.
+Other well-known residents have included comedians Ben Lyon and Bud Flanagan; actors Peter Finch and Thorley Walters; writer Radclyffe Hall; former Lord Chief Justice Lord Goddard; journalist Norman Cliff; tennis writer Bud Collins; Profumo affair figures Christine Keeler and Mandy Rice-Davies; and Anne, Princess Royal who lived in a two-bedroom apartment on the estate with her husband, Sir Timothy Laurence.

-Soviet spy arrest

-John Vassall, the Soviet spy, was arrested at apartment 807 in the square's Hood House in 1962.
-Oswald Mosley and his wife Diana Mitford, Lady Mosley, left their apartment at Dolphin Square for internment in 1940 during the Second World War.

-Wartime base for Free French Government

-Grenville House was the headquarters of General De Gaulle's Free French during World War II and number 308 Hood House was used by MI5 section B5(b) responsible for infiltrating agents into potentially subversive groups from 1924 to 1946.

-Discredited allegations of child abuse

-The Metropolitan Police Service opened an inquiry in November 2014 under Operation Fairbank into allegations that prominent MPs used the block of flats as a venue for child abuse.
-Carl Beech, then known publicly under the pseudonym "Nick", made false allegations against several prominent men, claiming that he was taken to Dolphin Square regularly as a young boy and abused.

-Exaro and the BBC News both carried interviews with Beech in which he lied about being abused at Dolphin Square.
-The force simultaneously launched a related murder inquiry under the name Operation Midland, in relation to Beech's claims that he saw an MP strangle a child to death.
-On 21 March 2016, the Metropolitan Police announced that this had been closed without any charges.
-That year it emerged that Beech's statements were fabrications, and the police's coverage was rebuked for being seen to legitimise the claims.
-In 2019, Beech was convicted of making up allegations of a VIP paedophile ring.
+Australian tennis player Rod Laver also stayed at Dolphin Square during his 1969 Grand Slam season.

 In popular culture

 Scenes in the 1967 sci-fi horror The Sorcerers were filmed in and around Dolphin Square.

+In Len Deighton's alternate history novel SS-GB, which is set in a German-occupied Great Britain during World War II, Dolphin Square is requisitioned for use as an interrogation centre.

 The video for Culture Club's 1982 UK number one single "Do You Really Want to Hurt Me", was set, but not filmed, at the Dolphin Pool.
 The pool in the video is of a different architectural style, visibly not the Dolphin Pool.

 In British novelist Kate Atkinson's 2018 spy novel Transcription, MI5 runs a small counterespionage operation from Nelson House in Dolphin Square.